exey86/docker_darknet_openCV_cuda10.2_cudnn7/README.md

 		docker run -it --gpus all --net host -e DISPLAY=$DISPLAY -v $HOME/.Xauthority:/root/.Xauthority imageName

-3) Now you are able to use Yolo v4, for example:
+3) Now you are able to use YOLOv4, for example:

 		./darknet detector test ./cfg/coco.data ./cfg/yolov4.cfg ./yolov4.weights data/dog.jpg

+For more information about YOLOv4, please take a look at: https://github.com/AlexeyAB/darknet